DS-100/sp25/syllabus.md

 - **"No Discussion" Grading Scheme:** Instead, the 5% discussion weight will be redistributed to the assignments category.
 If you choose this option you will not be assigned to a discussion section.

 {: .note }
-> There is a grace window after the onboarding form is due to switch from the graded disucssion option to the non-graded discussion option.
+> You can switch from the graded discussion option to the non-graded discussion option after the [Pre-Semester Survey](https://docs.google.com/forms/d/e/1FAIpQLSehM7P5Q56uskI00wofpOsXL4xQaYK97vY7l0AvLAlmguLgXQ/viewform?usp=header) is due (11:59AM (noon) on January 24, 2025) and before January 31, 2025, so you are able to attend one discussion to gauge your interest.
+To do so, please make a private Ed post or email [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
+You cannot switch from graded to non-graded after January 31, 2025.
 If you are unable to submit the form on time, we will assume you have opted for the non-graded discussion option.
-Please refer to Ed for all information pertinent to this policy.

 Students are not permitted to switch between the two grading schemes once finalized.
 However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).

 Please refer to [Grading Scheme](#grading-scheme) for a comprehensive grade breakdown.